Former Superintendent, Federal Way Public SchoolsWashington

 Growing up in the Louisiana Delta during a time of de facto segregation, Campbell became convinced that schools can be “game changers” for students and communities.
-Her work at FWPS has involved a systems approach to racial equity, where every staff member engages in professional learning on dismantling structures that close doors for students of color and other students who are furthest away from educational justice.
+Her work at FWPS involved a systems approach to racial equity, where every staff member engaged in professional learning about dismantling structures that limit opportunities for students of color and vulnerable children.

 Campbell began her decades-long career in education as a classroom teacher.
 She was also a principal; executive director of teaching and learning; executive director of instructional programs; assistant superintendent of teaching and learning; and a member of the faculty at an institution of higher education.